Som-Energia/intercoop/README.markdown

-In the context of intercooperation among social economy entities, these libraries implement a protocol to enable a user of a given entity to use services provided by other entities having a bilateral agreement, in a way users control which services get enabled and which entities transfer their personal data to.
+In the context of intercooperation among social economy entities, these libraries implement a protocol to enable a user of a given entity to use services provided by other entities having a bilateral agreement.
+This is done keeping the users in control of which are the enabled services and, most important, which entities will be transferred their personal data to.

 Some intended goals: